gkeenans/gkeenan.co/src/avgb/2024-07-03-an-alarmingly-concise-and-very-hinged-summary-of-what-it-was-like-to-build-this-site-from-scratch.md

 BURDEN YOURSELF WITH THE KNOWLEDGE THAT A VISITOR PUT ONE OF YOUR PHOTOS INTO THEIR CART BUT DIDN'T FUCKING BUY IT WITH SQUARESPACE.

 To scroll through their homepage is to be subjected to an SEOrgasm.
-An onslaught of big, bold headers, expertly designed to diddle your entrepreneurial spirit. *Designed to sell*. *Grow your business online*. *Tools to sell your time and expertise*. *Modern solutions for your brand*. *Schedule appointments, create courses and tutorials, invoice clients*.
+An onslaught of big, bold headers, expertly generated to diddle your entrepreneurial spirit. *Designed to sell*. *Grow your business online*. *Tools to sell your time and expertise*. *Modern solutions for your brand*. *Schedule appointments, create courses and tutorials, invoice clients*.

 Truly, Squarespace is the everything platform for anyone whose definition of everything is *generating revenue*.